Cooperative Research Centres Projects (CRC-P) Grants

 Project partners must include:

-- 2 Australian industry organisations, including at least 1 SME
+- 2 Australian industry organisations

 - 1 Australian research organisation.